IMDb New Title Submission FAQs

 If there was once a link but it's gone now you can use the Internet Archive to try to get it back.

-Go back to your update history, find your original title submission, click on it and edit it to include the answer we are looking for.
-If you really can't figure out how to resend the title with the additional info, you may contact our help desk but please keep in mind that resubmitting the data is always substantially faster than any other route, because your submission will go directly to the editors in charge of making the final decision.
+Go back to your Contribution History, find your original title submission, click on it and edit it to include the answer we are looking for.
+If you really can't figure out how to resend the title with the additional info, you may contact us but please keep in mind that re-submitting the data is always substantially faster than any other route, because your submission will go directly to the staff in charge of making the final decision.

-Go back to your update history, find your original title submission, click on it and edit it to include the additional data and resend it through our web form.
+Go back to your Contribution History, find your original title submission, click on it and edit it to include the additional data and resend it through our web form.
 The more information you send us, the faster/easier it is for us to process the title.
-But do not resubmit the same information several times.
+But do not re-submit the same information several times.
 That serves no purpose and does not help you to get into IMDb more quickly.
 Neither does submitting the same film with several spelling variations hoping one gets through.
 That will likely only delay acceptance of your title.

 There are three possible reasons: The title is not eligible to be included; the title is not yet completed/released and is not eligible to be included as an in-production film; you have still not included the information we need to verify that the title is eligible (remember: existence is not the same as eligibility).

-In the first case there's nothing we can do: Remember that we don't just list every "film/program...".
+In the first case there's nothing we can do: Remember that we don't just list every "film/series/video...".
 Ineligible titles will not be included.
-For details see here.
+For details, see our Title eligibility guide.

 In the second case, you have probably received a notice saying that you need to wait until the film has been screened/released.
 If this is the case, that's what you have to do.
 Sorry: Like we said, only a tiny fraction of in-production titles can be listed before release.
-If our editors have decided that the film you submitted doesn't make the cut, you'll just have to wait until it is actually (properly) released before resubmitting it.
+If our processing team have decided that the film you submitted doesn't make the cut, you'll just have to wait until it is actually (properly) released before re-submitting it.

 In the last case, you need to persevere and provide more information: evidence of release, festival acceptance etc. The more data you provide, the better.